Welcome to Intemesher – the Future of Internal Combustion

 The Precharger engine uses the first half of its compression cycle to pre-compress an air charge, which is then simultaneously released into two areas; the approaching cavity as it rotates to the overlapping area, and the chamber space ahead, via a passageway formed between the rotors as a notch in the lobe rotor aligns with the cavity rotor.
 The air-charge purges exhaust gases and reloads the combustion chamber.

 By using suitable materials to compensate for thermal expansion, and with fine tolerances, the rapid compression cycle eliminates the need for apex seals.
 Minor compression losses are accounted for, resulting in a low-friction, high-RPM engine that lasts.
+The concept of a seal-less intermeshing lobe and cavity rotor engine has already been proven by another company.
+Congratulations to Astron Aerospace for getting their “H2 Starfire” engine running!

-Comparing the designs, the H2 Starfire engine compresses over a full rotation, and after ignition in a central chamber, decompresses between a second pair of rotors over a full rotation.
-The Precharger engine has a much better arrangement, requiring just one pair of rotors.
-The compression for combustion phase is just 77° of rotation of the lobe rotor, and decompression phase is 9.
-This dramatically reduces the leakage period, which is a critical factor in a seal-less design, and will also mean the component clearances won’t need such fine tolerances.
-With more clearance a higher RPM rate can be utilised, with more space available to account for heat deformation.
-The Precharger engine will be easier to start, because of the shorter leakage period.
+The Precharger engine has one pair of rotors, the compression for combustion phase is 77° of lobe rotor rotation, and the decompression phase is 9, compared to the H2 Starfire wherein each phase is a full rotation.
+This dramatically reduces the combustion chamber leakage period of the Precharger, which is a critical factor in a seal-less design.
+It will mean the component clearances / tolerances won’t need to be as tight.
+With more clearance a higher RPM rate can be utilised, there being more space available to account for heat deformation.
+Most importantly, because of the shorter leakage period, the Precharger engine will be easier to start.

 The Duelcharger builds on the Precharger design by adding a second lobe rotor and components on the opposite side of the cavity rotor, creating a second combustion zone.
 This petrol engine delivers six combustion events of 60° each per cavity rotor revolution, producing torque continuously.
+This design is ideal for HCCI, as the hot gases recycled in the cavity are returned to a combustion chamber within half a rotation.

 The Quadcharger extends this concept by mounting two Duelchargers back-to-back, with synchronizing gears located between.
 The engine is on power stroke 200% of the time.
 It is possibly the most powerful and compact internal combustion engine for size and weight ever conceived.